• Skip to primary navigation

 Next, go through and do the same with your online statements.
 You can do this on the computer or by printing the most recent statement for each account just to stay organized.

 I get electronic statements for the majority of my financial accounts.
-I keep track of them using Personal Capital and Manilla.
+I keep track of them using Empower and Manilla.
 But more about that later.
 For now, just grab the most recent statement from each account to help with this project.

 Make a List of Bank Accounts